ballinarslsubbranch/sub-branch/meetings/2025-07-23-exec-minutes.md

 ## Dry till authorisation

 Discussion over authorisation of the opening of the dry till.
 Authorisation is in accordance with SOP for expenditure of sub-Branch funds.
 Previously done with a card, intructed by Treasurer with a receipt.
-Now the staff do not know who the Executive are so there is no approval process.
+Resolved to follow the procedure where the Treasurer instructs bar staff on how much is authorised on the till following authorisation by at least two of the Executive.